-Comprehensive Income and Expenditure Statement including the Expenditure and Funding Analysis Note The Comprehensive Income and Expenditure Statement shows the cost in the year of providing services, in accordance with generally accepted accounting practices.
+Comprehensive Income and Expenditure Statement supported by the Expenditure and Funding Analysis note

+The Comprehensive Income and Expenditure Statement shows the cost in the year of providing services, in accordance with generally accepted accounting practices.
 The Expenditure and Funding Analysis reconciles this to the amount chargeable to General Fund and Housing Revenue Account reserves in the year.